-Wild Herb Ways, Fiction author Paul Manski.
-Bioregional biospirit vitalist.
-Magical realism Christian peace pilgrim, SW lower paw on Turtle Island.
-Remedio herbalism ocotillo, juniper to pine bioregion.
-Thankful to Father Creator, son Jesus, Mother Mary and Holy Ghost for the real work.
+Wild Herb Ways, Magical Realism Fiction author Paul Manski.
+Bioregional biospirit.
+Folk First!, Soul Retrieval Healer vitalist.
+SW lower paw on Turtle Island.
+Ocotillo, juniper to pine bioregion.

 Tuesday, December 15, 2015